knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 title: Packages
 ---

-A package is a set of files that are released together with the same version.
+A package is a set of files that Knope releases together with the same version.
 Knope can increase this version based on changes that affect the package.

 A project can either consist of a single package: